Understanding Faults

 Christian Brandes

 Christian Brandes is a researcher and lecturer at the Institute of Geology at the University of Hannover.
 His research interests include interaction of tectonics and sedimentation, geodynamics of island-arcs, burial history and temperature evolution of sedimentary basins, paleoseismology, and evolution of fold-and-thrust belts.
-He lectures on tectonics, modeling, Earth history, mapping, and regional geology.
+He lectures on tectonics, modelling, Earth history, mapping, and regional geology.